Saturday, April 13, 2019

 America might be the only country that still does that.
 We encourage the easier way.

-We adored their candlelit interior: taper and pillar candles on every table, in sturdy iron candleholders, while an upbeat soundtrack illuminated things further.
-Below, is our table by the window.
-Made of reclaimed planking, it blended with the deliberately-mismatched chairs.
+We adored the candlelit interior: candles on every table in iron candleholders.
+Our table was made of reclaimed planking, and it blended with the deliberately-mismatched chairs.

 Chef Jonas Christensen offers a 3 or 5-course seasonal Tasting Menu.
 Knowing the kitchen's fame, we ordered the larger menu, including the Wine Pairing Menu.

 Their homemade bread/whipped butter were triumphs!
 The BEST butter we ever had.
-Similar to 2-Michelin-star Nordic NYC restaurant, Aquavit, their bread arrives over a bed of raw wheat.
+The bread arrived on a bed of raw wheat.
 I liked the wooden spatula to spread the soft butter.

 After glasses of wine, we received an amuse-bouche: crispy cornbread with shrimp salad.